-Other awesome notes about the Pickled Fish: they do live music.
+Other awesome notes about the Pickled Fish: they have live music.
 Like, a lot!
 If you dig that kind of thing, be sure to check their schedule.
-They also do an occasional bonfire on the beach.
-Given Washington’s intense burn ban over the summer, we were pleasantly surprised by the fact that we could actually enjoy an open fire at some point during our adventures.
+They also have an occasional bonfire on the beach.
+Given Washington’s intense burn during the summer months, we were pleasantly surprised by the fact that we could actually enjoy an open fire at some point during our adventures.

 Scoopers is technically a market, but everyone goes for the ice cream… like, EVERYONE.
 We waited for at least half an hour for our scoops, and part of the reason for the delay is that they have about 60 different flavors to choose from and not everyone is decisive as I am: mint chip on bottom, peppermint on top.
 I could also have gone for the mango sorbet on bottom and marionberry on top… I guess that just means I have to go back someday!

 North Jetty Brewing Company & Streetside Tacos 2.0

 No guide to anywhere is complete without my hunting down any craft beer in town, and Long Beach happily fulfills that requirement.
 Named after locally significant events, each of the beers at North Jetty Brewing is rooted in the history of Long Beach and tells another piece of the story I became entranced with while visiting.
 Maybe it was the beer talking, but I was sure by the end of a few tasting flights that I never wanted to leave.